tanmaydubey/tanmaydubey/README.md

 - 👋 Hi, I’m @tanmaydubey
 - 👀 I’m primarily interested in machine learning, but have a love for all things math/CS/physics.
 - 🌱 I’m currently working on projects to augment deep learning models with reasoning capabilities.
-- 💞️ I’m looking to collaborate on open-source machine learning projects.
+- 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me ... tanmay dot dubey dot nine five one four at gmail dot com

 <!---